monix/monix.io/_tut/docs/3x/reactive/observable.md

 }
 ```

-`Subject` is also often used to specify multicast strategy in shared (hot) `Observable` to specify which elements are sent to
+`Subject` is also often used to specify a multicast strategy in shared (hot) `Observable`s to specify which elements are sent to
 new subscribers.
-There are several strategies available and you can find their short characteristics below.
+There are several strategies available - you can find their short characteristics below.

-- `AsyncSubject` emits the last value (and only the last value) emitted by the source and only after the source completes.
+- `AsyncSubject` emits the last element (and only the last value) emitted by the source and only after the source completes.
-- `BehaviorSubject` emits the most recently emitted item by the source, or the `initialValue` in case no value has yet been emitted, then continue to emit events subsequent to the time of invocation.
+- `BehaviorSubject` emits the most recently emitted element by the source, or the `initialValue` in case no element has yet been emitted, then continue to emit events subsequent to the time of invocation.
 - `ConcurrentSubject` allows feeding events without the need to respect the back-pressure (waiting on `Ack` after `onNext`).
-It is similar to [Actor](https://en.wikipedia.org/wiki/Actor_model) and can serve as its replacement in many cases.
+It is similar to an [Actor](https://en.wikipedia.org/wiki/Actor_model) and can serve as its replacement in many cases.
-- `PublishSubject` emits to a subscriber only those items that are emitted by the source subsequent to the time of the subscription.
+- `PublishSubject` emits to a subscriber only those elements that were emitted by the source subsequent to the time of the subscription.
-- `PublishToOneSubject` is a `PublishSubject` that can be susbcribed at most once.
+- `PublishToOneSubject` is a `PublishSubject` that can be subscribed at most once.
-- `ReplaySubject` emits to a subscriber all of the items that were emitted by the source, regardless of when the observer subscribes.
+- `ReplaySubject` emits to a subscriber all the elements that were emitted by the source, regardless of when the observer subscribes.
-- `Var` emits the most recently emmited item by the source, or the `initial` in case no value has yet been emitted, then continue to emit events subsequent to the time of invocation via an underlying `ConcurrentSubject`.
-This is equivalent to a `ConcurrentSubject.behavior(Unbounded)` with ability to expose the current value for immediate usage on top of that.
+- `Var` emits the most recently emitted element by the source, or the `initial` element in case none has yet been emitted, then continue to emit events subsequent to the time of invocation via an underlying `ConcurrentSubject`.
+This is equivalent to a `ConcurrentSubject.behavior(Unbounded)` with the ability to expose the current value for immediate usage on top of that.

-For more information refer to descriptions and methods in `monix.reactive.subjects` package.
+For more information, refer to descriptions and methods in `monix.reactive.subjects` package.

-## Sharing Observable
+## Sharing an Observable

-As mentioned before - `Observable` doesn't emit any items until something subscribes to it.
+As mentioned before - an `Observable` doesn't emit any items until something subscribes to it.
-If it can serve only one subscriber it is called *cold Observable.*
+If it can serve only one subscriber it is called a *cold Observable.*

-On the other hand there is also a notion of *hot Observable* denoted as `ConnectableObservable` whose source can be shared between many subscribers.
+On the other hand there is also a notion of a *hot Observable* denoted as a `ConnectableObservable` whose source can be shared between many subscribers.

 ### ConnectableObservable

-Similarily to standard version, `ConnectableObservable` is lazy, i.e. it will start processing elements after
+Similar to the standard version, a `ConnectableObservable` is lazy, i.e. it will start processing elements after
 processing `connect()`.
-The crucial difference is that mapping `ConnectableObservable` returns `Observable` which
+The crucial difference is that mapping a `ConnectableObservable` returns an `Observable` which
-shares the source according to the specified strategy, represented by `Subject`.
+shares the source according to the specified strategy, represented by a `Subject`.

-Consider the following example which uses `.publish` to create a `ConnectableObservable` on top of a `PublishSubject`:
+Consider the following example which uses `publish` to create a `ConnectableObservable` on top of a `PublishSubject`:

 ```tut:silent
 import monix.eval.Task